cchliu/SDN-Defense/README.md

 File *snort_handler.py* is the application which creates the unix domain socket, listens to it and sends alert events to its handler.
 File *snort_event.py* defines the EventAlert subclass.
 They are developed with heavy reference to the example of ofp_event and ofp_handler under ryu source code *ryu/controller*, in addition to the [snort integration](http://ryu.readthedocs.io/en/latest/snort_integrate.html) documentation and code.
 ## Usage
-Execute the following commands in seperate terminals.
+Execute the following commands in separate terminals.
 #### 1. Create topology
   ```
   sudo ./run_demo_opt2.sh